iwatakeshi/smallfoot/README.md

 # smallfoot
-A simpler version of [bigfoot.js](https://github.com/lemonmade/bigfoot) in ES6
+A simple jQuery plugin for footnotes.

 smallfoot is a small jQuery library that takes a different approach to writing footnotes compared to bigfoot. smallfoot's philosophy is all about the KISS principle and therefore leaves styling